KomputeProject/kompute/README.md

 This project started after seeing that a lot of new and renowned ML & DL projects like Pytorch, Tensorflow, Alibaba DNN, Tencent NCNN - among others - have either integrated or are looking to integrate the Vulkan SDK to add mobile (and cross-vendor) GPU support.

 The Vulkan SDK offers a great low level interface that enables for highly specialized optimizations - however it comes at a cost of highly verbose code which requires 500-2000 lines of code to even begin writing application code.
-This has resulted in each of these projects having to implement the same baseline to abstract the non-compute related features of Vulkan.
+This has resulted in each of these projects having to implement the same baseline to abstract the non-compute related features of the Vulkan SDK.
 This large amount of non-standardised boiler-plate can result in limited knowledge transfer, higher chance of unique framework implementation bugs being introduced, etc.

-We are currently developing Vulkan Kompute not to hide the Vulkan SDK interface (as it's incredibly well designed) but to augment it with a direct focus on Vulkan's GPU computing capabilities.
-[This article](https://towardsdatascience.com/machine-learning-and-data-processing-in-the-gpu-with-vulkan-kompute-c9350e5e5d3a) provides a high level overview of the motivations of Kompute, together with a set of hands on examples that introduce both GPU computing as well as the core Vulkan Kompute architecture.
+We are currently developing Kompute not to hide the Vulkan SDK interface (as it's incredibly well designed) but to augment it with a direct focus on the Vulkan SDK's GPU computing capabilities.
+[This article](https://towardsdatascience.com/machine-learning-and-data-processing-in-the-gpu-with-vulkan-kompute-c9350e5e5d3a) provides a high level overview of the motivations of Kompute, together with a set of hands on examples that introduce both GPU computing as well as the core Kompute architecture.